Skip to Content

 Is it worth using rooting hormone for sweet potato slips?

 Unlike many other cuttings, sweet potato slips do not require a rooting hormone.
 They readily root along the length of their vine at each nodule.
-You can create a much larger root system with very long slips by removing their leaves and burying the stem on its side.
+You can create a much larger root system with long slips by removing their leaves and burying the stem on its side.
 This will root from each junction node.

 Water and feeding